-4. Using the same reddish-brown pigment only opaque and thicker, make one clean line to draw the eyebrows, eyelids, and pupils of the eyes, nose, mouth and all contours of the face.
+4. Using the same reddish-brown pigment, only opaque and thicker, make one clean line to draw the eyebrows, eyelids, and pupils of the eyes, nose, mouth, and all face contours.

-Hair is usually painted as follows: In old people lay an underpainting of verdure (made with white and glauconite (30)) on the head and beard and, using white mixed with a small amount of the underpaint, apply strokes for the strands of hair; in middle-aged people (for example, the prophet Jeremiah) the underpainting for the hair is composed of reft (Translators note: carbon black or bone black) and white (i.e., a gray color); in younger people the underpainting for the hair is made with a thin reddish-brown pigment.
+Hair is usually painted as follows: In old people, lay an underpainting of verdure (made with white and glauconite (30)) on the head and beard and, using white mixed with a small amount of the underpainting, apply strokes for the strands of hair; in middle-aged people (for example, the prophet Jeremiah) the underpainting for the hair is composed of reft (Translators note: carbon black or bone black) and white (i.e., a gray color); in younger people, the underpainting for the hair is made with a thin reddish-brown pigment.

 2. Use light gold ochre of the same color as halos to lay an underpainting (sankir) over the entire silhouette of the head.

 5, 6.
-Use reddish-brown pigment to outline the eyes, nose, mouth and the entire face.
+Use reddish-brown pigment to outline the eyes, nose, mouth, and entire face.

 7. Apply the first layer of highlighting (white pigment mixed with the proplasmos ochre).